khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-neuromeditation-with-music.md

 ### Presentation
 - orientation

-- first choice for soudscape style was shamanic drumming
+- the first choice for soundscape style was shamanic drumming

-- explaination of 30 minute tests
+- explanation of 30-minute tests

 - what is different between the tests and this performance?